SysHaxUBs/rebirth-shadowclient/README.md

-# starter-express-api
+# Project Rebirth

-This is the simplest possible nodejs api using express that responds to any request with:
+This is the home for our new site.
 ```
-Yo!
+SHADOW CLIENT
 ```

-### Deploy it in 7 seconds:
+### Thanks to CYCLIC for running our site!

 [![Deploy to Cyclic](https://deploy.cyclic.app/button.svg)](https://deploy.cyclic.app/)